smxi/rbxi/rbxi-data/readme-rbxi.txt

 	Caution: all your previous backups from that backup directory will be eliminated if you use this.
 Permanently.

--b and -d are also well suited for running the backup with a cron job, automatically, that is.
+-b, -c, and -d are also well suited for running the backup with a cron job, automatically, that is.

-If the device is automounted, the script will check to make sure it's path is present, and if the script uses mount/unmount option, that contains a test as well for failed mounts.
+JOB OPTION
+-J Start preset backup job (1-10)

+Create preset jobs, 1-10, in rbxi-values, using script arguments.
+Use presets like -A, -B, -o, -D to create a custom job for future use.

+# MISCELLANEOUS OPTIONS
 -h The help menu, these options.

 -L Create symbolic link in /usr/local/bin to rbxi.
 You must be root to use this.
 It will check for the link and create it if it's missing.

--m Skip the mounting option.
-If present, the script will not use your preset mount/umount
-	values, and will not try to mount anything.
-Only use if you have a good reason to do so.
--o [rb|rs] Override default backup application: use rsync/rdiff-backup -s	Runs the backup using spinning wheel progress indicators.
+-s	Runs the backup using spinning wheel progress indicators.
 	Warning: in order to do this, the script puts the actual backup jobs in the background, so you can't kill them the normal way, with ctrl+c